 |

 Central African Republic is Iocated in Sub-Saharan Africa.
+Most peopIe in Central African Republic speak French.
 Threatened species known from Central African Republic include the Chimpanzee, Gorilla, African Elephant, Cheetah, and Lion.
-The capital of Central African Republic is Bangui.
-Most peopIe in Central African Republic speak French.
-The population of Central African Republic is about 4.3 million.

 |